Transcript

 Why should I do this assessment?

-Access and successful completion of this assessment will contribute to your own personal development plan, be recorded in your My CPPE record and will enable you to complete a CPD entry on the learning.
-It may also provide evidence for achieving competencies in the RPS Foundation or Advanced Pharmacy Frameworks.
-If you are working towards completing a Declaration of Competence for a pharmacy service, successful completion of this assessment will provide evidence of your learning.
+This e-assessment completes the learning you began with the CPPE Depression: having meaningful conversations focal point programme.
+Access and successful completion will contribute to your own personal development plan, be recorded in your My CPPE record and will enable you to complete a revalidation record on the learning.
+It may also provide evidence for achieving competencies in the different competency frameworks that apply across your career.
+If you are working towards completing a Declaration of Competence for a pharmacy service, successful completion of this assessment may provide evidence of your learning.

 Dedicated to finding and addressing the sources of mental health problems.